Published On: May 10, 2019 • Last Updated: Sep 14, 2023 • 9 min read •

 What are the minimum requirements to register an LLP?

 There must be at least two individuals to be appointed as Designated Partners, out of which one must be an Indian resident.
-Also, there is a pre-requisite to have an address of a business in India so as to register it as a registered office for your LLP.
+Also, there is a pre-requisite to have an address of a business in India so as to register it as a registered office for your Limited Liability Partnership.

 How to incorporate an LLP?

 There is an online LLP registration process.
 It is registered with the MCA.
-At the time of incorporation, stamp duty has to be paid.
-Such stamp duty is paid to the state in which the registered office of an LLP is situated.
+You have to pay stamp duty during the time of incorporation.
+You must pay stamp duty stamp to the state in which the registered office of an Limited Liability Partnership is situated.
 The amount of stamp duty is decided on the amount of capital contributed at the time of incorporation and as per the state’s stamp duty Act.
 The process of registration is as under: